 Troop S's goal is to increase the total number of inspections initiated by a traffic enforcement stop, helping to change driver behavior and thereby reducing the number of large truck and passenger carrier involved collisions statewide.
 Looking at data from FFY 2017 and partial FFY 2018 data, Troop S believes this approach is within the spirit of the Level 3 percentage requirement.
-In FFY 2017, Troop S conducted 27,392 driver / vehicle inspections with 7,446 inspections based on traffic enforcement.
+In FFY 2017, Troop S conducted 27 392 driver / yehicle inspections with 7 446 inspections based on traffic enforcement.
 This equals 27% of all inspection levels.
-In FFY 2018, as of 06/29/2018, Troop S has conducted 24,983 driver / vehicle inspections with 7,508 based on traffic enforcement.
-This equals 30% of all inspection levels.
-While Level 3 inspections, 15% for FFY 2017 and 17% for FFY 2018 so far, are below FMCSA expectations, Troop S is still targeting driver behavior issues.
+In FFY 2019 Troop S conducted 35 557 driver / yehicle inspections with 8 919 based on traffic enforcement.
+This equals 25% of all inspection levels.
+While Level 3 inspections, 15% for FFY 2019 are below FMCSA expectations, Troop S is still targeting driver behavior issues.